Bayesian Constraints on Pre-Equilibrium Jet Quenching and Predictions for Oxygen Collisions: Framework

 where $\mathcal{E}(\tilde\omega)$ is the attractor function, $\tilde\omega = \tau T_{\rm eff} / (4\pi\eta/s)$, and we implicitly used the the three flavor conformal equation of state of the EKT.
 We account for viscous corrections as

 with $\eta/s = 0.12$, where $T(x)$ is the local initial temperature.
 We assume that our energy-loss model can be applied without any additional modification by using these extrapolated pre-equilibrium temperatures.
-Before $\tau_{\rm min}$, no quenching is applied, and we take this time as the second parameter of our Bayesian inference.
+Before $\tau_{\rm min}$ , and for the Glasma phase, no quenching is applied, and we take this time as the second parameter of our Bayesian inference.

-Finally, fluid velocity fields also evolve during the pre-equilibrium phase, as initial spatial anisotropies begin to generate flow~\cite{Berges:2020fwq}.
+Finally, fluid velocity fields also evolve during the kinetic pre-equilibrium phase, as initial spatial anisotropies begin to generate flow~\cite{Berges:2020fwq}.
 This non-equilibrium evolution is well approximated by the universal pre-flow extracted from EKT~\cite{Keegan:2016cpi}.
 We incorporate it by scaling the transverse velocity linearly with time:

 where the longitudinal velocity scales with the space-time rapidity $\eta_s$.